EngineerManny/Arduino_Project_Collection/README.md

 # **Arduino Mini Codes Folder**

-Contains short or quickly developed code to understand how the Arduino's works.
+Contains short or quickly developed code to understand how the Arduino's works as well circuit schematics/diagrams.

 # **Code Explanation Folder**